 Employees returning from extended sick leave shall notify the Appointing Authority within a reasonable amount of time prior to returning to work.

 Section 3.
 Sick Leave Use.
-An employee shall be granted sick leave with pay to the extent of his/her accumulation for absences necessitated by the following conditions:
+An employee shall be granted sick leave with pay to the extent of their accumulation for absences necessitated by the following conditions:

 Illness or disability.

 Exposure to contagious disease so that the employee’s attendance on duty may endanger the health of fellow employees or the public.